This consent management module is designed to support the EU General Data Protection Regulation (GDPR)

-Follow the basic build instructions on the Github repo’s main README.
-To include the module, an additional option must be added to the the gulp build command:
+Follow the basic build instructions in the GitHub Prebid.js repo’s main README.
+To include the consent management module, an additional option must be added to the gulp build command:

 To find the GDPR consent information to pass along to your system, adapters should look for the

 This field contains the user’s choices on consent, represented as an encoded string value.
-In certain scenarios, this field may come to you with an
+In certain scenarios, this field might come to you with an

 undefined value; normally this happens when there was an error during the CMP interaction and the publisher had the config option